swocial/swocial.github.io/book/01-intro/intro.md

 This part will take on several discussions there are to be made on the Swocial project.
 It will have a bottom-to-top approach, meaning each chapter will in part build atop the discussion delt with in earlier chapter, i.e. there will be an accumulation of discussions.

-The first chapter will be on [Infrastructure](#infrastructure), which includes different standards that are corner stones for DSNs, such as formats of data, protocols, and vocabularies.
+The first chapter will be on [Infrastructure](#infrastructure), which includes different standards that are corner stones for {{ac,dsn}}, such as formats of data, protocols, and vocabularies.
 There will also be discussion on technical challenges, such as redundant data, synchronization issues, and latency.

 The second chapter is about [Security](#security), and deals with challenges such as cryptography, privacy, and authentication.
 It will propose several schemas to classes of users, and how these should be treated as across DSNs.